19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (5) For the purposes of paying the costs and interest referred to in subsections (2), (3) and (4), the management corporation shall determine the amount of contributions payable by the subsidiary proprietors who are members of the management corporation.

-(6) Any contributions so levied by the management corporation shall be deemed to be contributions levied under section 39(3) of the Building Maintenance and Strata Management Act 2004.
+(6) Any contributions so levied by the management corporation shall be deemed to be contributions levied under section 39 of the Building Maintenance and Strata Management Act (Cap.
+30C).

-[27/95]
+[27/95; 47/2004]

 (6A) Subject to subsection (6B), in the application of section 84A(1)(a) or (b) to any designated land, any reference therein to the date of the issue of the latest Certificate of Statutory Completion for any building (not being any common property) comprised in the strata title plan shall be read as a reference to the date of completion of the construction of the last building (not being any common property) comprised in the strata title plan as certified by the relevant authority.

-[46/2007 wef 04/10/2007]
+[46/2007]

 (6B) In the application of section 84A(1)(a) or (b) to any designated land specified in the First Schedule to the HUDC Housing Estates Act (Cap.
 131), any reference therein to the date of the issue of the latest Certificate of Statutory Completion for any building (not being any common property) comprised in the strata title plan shall be read as a reference to the date of the issue of the Certificate of Fitness for any building (not being any common property) comprised in the strata title plan.

-[46/2007 wef 04/10/2007]
+[46/2007]

 (6C) A certificate purporting to be under the hand of an officer of the relevant authority specifying the date of completion of the construction of the last building (not being any common property) comprised in the strata title plan referred to in subsection (6A), shall, in the absence of proof to the contrary, and without further proof of the signature appended to the certificate, be sufficient evidence of the matters specified therein.

-[46/2007 wef 04/10/2007]
+[46/2007]

 (7) In this section and section 126B —

 “Board” means the Housing and Development Board constituted under the Housing and Development Act (Cap.
 129);

-“designated land” means any land or housing estate vested in the Board which the Minister, by notification in theGazette, designates as land to which section 126A applies;
+“designated land” means any land or housing estate vested in the Board which the Minister, by notification in theGazette, designates as land to which this section applies;

 “owner”, in relation to any flat, means —